camdencheek/fre/README.md

 This works fine until you re-visit an old directory.
 Then, suddenly, `dx` is small again and all the old visits are re-weighted to `rank*4`, causing it to jump up in the sorted output.
 This is not really ideal.
 I want to be able to re-visit an old directory once without messing up my directory ranking.

 `fe` uses a frecency algorithm where the weight of a directory visit decays over time.
-Given a list of visit times (bold x), the frecency of the directory would look something like this:
+Given a list of visit times (bold x), the frecency of the directory would look something like this (using lambda as the half life and "now" as the current time at calculation):

 <a href="https://user-images.githubusercontent.com/12631702/48453749-a1bbbc00-e782-11e8-9c4e-4c367db02794.png"><img src="https://user-images.githubusercontent.com/12631702/48453749-a1bbbc00-e782-11e8-9c4e-4c367db02794.png" align="center" height="100" width="450" ></a>

+With a little bit of mathemagics, we don't actually have to store the vector of access times.
+We can compress everything down into one number as long as we're okay not being able to dynamically change the half life.

+This algorithm provides a much more intuitive implementation of frecency that tends to come up with results that more closely match those we would naturally expect.

 ## Support